lucasarantesberg/MrGreen-JekyllTheme/tabs/about.md

 #published: false
 ---

+Hello, my name is Lucas Berg.
+I am a brazilian researcher with a PhD in Computational Modeling by the Federal University of Juiz de Fora.
+During my career, I work in different research projects related to cardiac electrophysiology.
+My major interest is High Performance Computing (HPC) and I believe that software development in this area can really improve our world by reducing the ammount of time spent on solving complex problems.

+In addition, for me learning programming is something that everyone should know, especially nowadays where almost everything depends on some kind of software to work.
+Programming is not only important to understand our connected world, but also helps us in improving our problem solving techniques.
+Because of that, I always try to pass my knowledge to someone who is facing a similar problem that I already been through.
+I reckon that helping other people either by teaching them about how to use a new technology or by giving suggestions on how to tackle a problem can be a motivation for not giving up, especially in this field  .

+{%- comment -%}
 {%- comment -%} Please delete below and place your page content here {%- endcomment -%}

 {%- include util/auto-content-generator.liquid -%}
 {{ website_info_text_first }}

 {{ website_info_text_second }}
+{%- endcomment -%}